 Oximetry- This method records the blood oxygen levels only.
 However, this could not be a substitute for sleep apnea tests like polysomnography done by a professional sleep disorder doctor because blood oxygen levels can be caused by other disorders than sleep apnea.
-In addition, people with OSA may have little reduction in blood oxygen levels also.
+In addition, people with OSA may have a little reduction in blood oxygen levels also.

-Sleep Questionnaires and Diaries- Filling up a general questionnaire available over internet easily or keeping diaries for the record might help in understanding your sleep habits and patterns.
-However, this in itself is insufficient to confirm or exclude diagnosis of OSA with Sleep apnea test.
+Sleep Questionnaires and Diaries- Filling up a general questionnaire available over the internet easily or keeping diaries for the record might help in understanding your sleep habits and patterns.
+However, this in itself is insufficient to confirm or exclude a diagnosis of OSA with Sleep apnea test.

 How to treat Sleep Apnea?

 People are warned for the risks of driving, operating heavy machinery or engaging in activities that would be hazardous if the patient falls asleep in between.

 You can easily cope with sleep apnea by adopting the following Sleep Apnea Treatments.